May 1, 1991 Palomino Mare

 Twister was gentled to ride by the Allen children to be a hunter pony.
 She proved to be a winner in English pleasure classes.
 Twister is also a member of the Chincoteague Drill Team.
 Like her father, Twister also had training in dressage.

 1996 marked the anniversary of the book Misty of Chincoteague.
 To commemorate this occasion, Breyer Animal Creations created models of Twister along with Misty II and her half sister, Black Mist.
 The three ponies also attended Breyerfest the same year and performed for the crowds, striking the famous pose on the stepstools.
 Twister often wore her special Breyer blanket for public apperances.
-She is now the only living Misty pony to have a Breyer model.

 Unlike other Misty family mares Twister was difficult to breed.
 For one reason or another she always had a problem with the stallion and the Allens wondered if she would ever have a foal.
 Finally in 2005 Twister had her first foal, a chestnut pinto filly named Misty's Heart of the Storm that was sired by Island Wildfire.
 Twister's other two foals took after her a great deal in color and looks.
 In May 2007 Twister had her second foal a palomino colt named Misty's Sunfire sired by Cezanne.
 Twister's third and last foal was born in 2010 and was a palomino filly named Twist O' Mist sired by Tuffer Than Leather.